anders-w-rasmussen/crispr_decryptr/README.md

 ### Troubleshooting the *infer* command

-If you are having issues with Stan or the Stan model, we suggest manual installation instead of relying on *cmdstanpy*.
-Please try the following:
+If you are having issues with Stan or the Stan model, we suggest manually installing of *cmdstan*.
+The following commands will install *cmdstan* and then tell *cmdstanpy* where your install is:

 ```bash
 git clone --recursive https://github.com/stan-dev/cmdstan